christianhofmanncodes/youtube-playlist-generator/README.md

 ## Feedback

-If you have any feedback, please reach out to me at: christianhofmann@mail.de
+If you have any feedback, please reach out to me at: contact@youtube-playlist-generator.com